Aryansh-S/USACO/Books/README.md

 CLRS -- a must have for all intents and purposes in algorithmic learning; certainly a good starting point for problem solving skills

-KACTL -- meant as more of a technique & implementation reference guide (more so than a "textbook"); extremely dense but comprehenensive and well-written
+KACTL -- meant as more of a technique & implementation reference guide (more so than a "textbook"); extremely dense but comprehensive and well-written

 You choose what you want to start with, but pace yourself through the content and focus on building intuition.